-Inventories consist of raw materials, work in progress, finished goods, and promotional materials that are stated at the lower of cost or market (using standard costs that approximate average costs).
+Inventories consist of raw materials, finished goods, and promotional materials that are stated at the lower of cost or market (using standard costs that approximate average costs).
 The Company periodically reviews inventories for obsolescence, and any inventories identified as obsolete are reserved or written off.